pmonnin/dbpedia-ontologies-mining/README.md

 ### Lattice analysis

-Extracts knowledge from lattice and compares it with the existing DBPedia hierarchies, evaluating each proposal.
+Extracts knowledge from lattice and compares it with the existing DBpedia ontologies, evaluating each proposal.

 Can be executed with the following command: